Plasterboard Recycling & Disposal

 Your options for disposal include finding a local plasterboard recycling centre or passing the waste on to a licensed waste carrier, permitted to collect plasterboard.

-HIPPO’s plasterboard recycling scheme offers quick and cost effective collection of gypsum.
+HIPPO’s plasterboard recycling scheme offers quick and cost-effective collection of gypsum.
 For no more than the cost of a HIPPOBAG full of mixed waste, you can be reassured that HIPPO’s plasterboard recycling scheme provides you with an effective and efficient collection of gypsum.
 If you are producing gypsum waste from commercial projects and have larger volumes, contact us to find out what discounts are available – based on 10 MIDIBAGs collected from a single location, this could be as little as £35* per bag.

-We can collect the following gypsum-based products for recycling:
+We can recycle the following gypsum-based products:

-- Plasterboard including gypsum fibreboard
+- Plasterboard (including gypsum fibreboard)

 - Cove